Certified Group Service (CGS)

 - A global database holds the group registry (

-groupstable) and the nonce cache. - Each group gets its own per-group database, named by the SHA-256 hash of the group DID.
+groupstable), the nonce cache, and amember_indextable (the reverse member-to-group index that backs cross-group membership listing). - Each group gets its own per-group database, named by the SHA-256 hash of the group DID.
 This isolates group data and keeps audit logs per-group.

 - All databases use WAL mode for concurrent read performance.